-As a UK based organisation working overseas, in addition to local legislation, the British Council has specific legal and regulatory obligations under UK and International law as specified in the Principles section.
-This relates to the protection of children and adults in all countries we work in and the expectations we place on our partners, contractors and suppliers.
-Additionally, the Charity Commission made reporting safeguarding incidents a regulatory requirement in 2014; failure to report could result in regulatory action.
+As a UK based organisation working overseas, in addition to local legislation, the British Council has specific legal and regulatory obligations under UK and International law as specified in the Principles section of this document.
+This relates to the protection of children and adults in all countries we work in and the expectations we place on our partners, contractors, and suppliers.

+In 2014, the Charity Commission made reporting safeguarding incidents a requirement; failure to report could result in regulatory action.

-Therefore, the British Council has a duty of care to ensure we respond appropriately to situations of actual or suspected abuse/harm both from within and outside the organisation.
-That we promote the best interests of children and adults.
-We prevent reoccurring situations arising in the future and ensure our compliance with all legal and regulatory requirements in relation to any crimes that may have been committed.
+The British Council has a duty of care to: -

+- Ensure we respond appropriately to situations of actual or suspected abuse/harm both from within and outside the organisation. - Promote the Best Interests of children and adults. - Take measures to prevent risk situations arising or reoccurring. - Ensure our compliance with all legal and regulatory requirements in relation to any crimes that may have been committed.